Man accused of violently beating 10-year-old Montreal girl to undergo psychiatric evaluation

 -

-Police have arrested a 32-year-old man in connection with two violent sexual assault cold cases dating back to 2013 in Richmond Hill and Mississauga.
+Police have arrested a 32-year-old man in connection with two violent sexual assault cold cases dating back to 2013 in Ontario.

 Atlantic